 An NSCAA and Parade All-American at Allen (Texas) High School, Siergiej helped the Texas Longhorns club program place second nationally and trained with the U.S. U-16 and U-17 national teams.

 During her youth soccer days, Siergiej played goalkeeper for her club team but also was a skilled forward with the Allen High School squad.
-She set the school record for career goals and also held the single-season goals record that later was broken by former Notre Dame All-American Kerri Hanks.
+She set the school record for career goals and also held the single-season goals record that later was broken by former Notre Dame All-American and two-time Hermann Trophy recipient Kerri Hanks.

-A native of Rochester, N.Y., Siergiej graduated from Baylor in 2001 with a degree in health fitness.
+A native of Rochester, N.Y., Siergiej graduated from Baylor in 2001 with her bachelor's degree in health fitness.
+She also currently holds a premier coaching diploma from the NSCAA.
 She and her husband, Nick (Notre Dame's director of hockey operations) were married in May 2014 and make their home in South Bend.